Sedaghatjoo/fully-dispersed-Haar-like-filter-FER/README.md

 ## Contents
 - **MATLAB Code**: The main algorithm implemented in MATLAB for feature Extraction of face images process.
-- **Datasets**: Two data files containing the clutter and face images used in this project.
+- **Dataset**: A data file containing some face images used in this project.
   - `Clutter2.mat`: Contains clutter data for training and testing.
-  - `Pics.mat`: Contains face images for training and testing.

 Some face and clutter images applied in this research are shown in the next figure.